Austin

 Kerbey Lane Cafe

-Another longtime institution, the original Kerbey Lane (on Kerbey Lane) opened in 1980; now there are six locations in Austin and one in Round Rock, and several are open 24/7.
+Another longtime local favorite, the original Kerbey Lane opened in 1980; now there are six locations in Austin and four more in Central Texas.

 Torchy’s Tacos

 Torchy’s started in a trailer on South 1st Street.
-Now you can’t swing a jalapeño without hitting a Torchy’s location; there are 10 in Austin alone (and others across Texas and into Colorado).
+Now you can’t swing a jalapeño without hitting a Torchy’s Tacos location; there are over a dozen in Austin alone (and others across the USA).

 El Meson